Development Process Summary

 Branch Development

-The Axom project has a Github project space and the team follows the Gitflow branching model for software development and reviews.
+The Axom project has a GitHub project space and the team follows the Gitflow branching model for software development and reviews.
 Gitflow is a common workflow centered around software releases.
 It makes clear which branches correspond to which phases of development and those phases are represented explicitly in the structure of the source code repository.
 As in other branching models, developers develop code locally and push their work to a central repository.

 See Gitflow Branching Model for a detailed description of how we use Gitflow.